Looking for the best solution for WordPress string translation?

 3. Translate Strings

 To translate a string, all you need to do is hover over the text and click the pencil icon.
-That will open the string’s translation in the sidebar, where you can add your translation:
+That will open that string’s translation in the sidebar, where you can add your translation:

 You can also use the drop-down in the sidebar to directly search for certain strings.
 In some cases, you might find it faster to search than click on the live preview.
 After searching for the string, you’ll be able to translate it in the same sidebar: